Thursday, June 30, 2022

 "Anne of Green Gables" (Manga Classics) by L. M. Montgomery (original story), Crystal S. Chan (story adaptation), and Kuma Chan (art)

 I am enchanted by this manga version of Anne of Green Gables.
-So enchanted that I can't read more in the Manga Classics series!
+So enchanted that I can't wait to read more in the Manga Classics series!
 And this one has definitely found a home on our shelves.

 Obviously, this is an abridgement of the original text.
 There are a few chapters that only get one or two pages in this, Crystal S. Chan sets forth all the really key parts in loving detail.
 Anne driving through the White Way of Delight for the first time?
 Check.
 Anne flying into a rage when Mrs. Rachel Lynde twits her about her looks?
 Check.
 Anne breaking a slate over Gilbert's head?
 Check.
 And so on.